d3/d3-selection/README.md

     .attr("stroke", "black");
 ```

 The *enter* function may be specified as a string shorthand, as above, which is equivalent to [*selection*.append](#selection_append) with the given element name.
-Likewise, an optional *update* and *exit* function may be specified, which default to the identity function and calling [*selection*.remove](#selection_remove), respectively.
-Thus, the shorthand above is equivalent to:
+Likewise, optional *update* and *exit* functions may be specified, which default to the identity function and calling [*selection*.remove](#selection_remove), respectively.
+The shorthand above is thus equivalent to:

 ```js
 svg.selectAll("circle")